CP-violating axion interactions in effective field theory: Introduction

 If the only source of CP violation is the QCD $\bar \theta$ term, then the above mechanism removes all CP violation from the theory after the axion field takes its vev.
 In the presence of additional CP-odd interactions the minimum of the axion potential is shifted, which leaves a remnant of CP violation behind in the form of an induced $\bar \theta$ term and higher-dimensional operators.
 The CKM phase is one such source of CP violation, but due to its flavor properties it leads to a highly suppressed value of the induced $\bar \theta$ term that cannot be detected with present or expected experiments.
 However, it is very possible that additional sources of CP violation arise from beyond-the-SM (BSM) physics at a scale $\Lambda$ well above the electroweak scale.
-In fact, generic extensions of the SM have additional CP phases that cannot be rotated away, something which is reflected by the large number of CP invariants in the SM effective field theory (SM-EFT) \cite{Bonnefoy:2021tbt}.
+In fact, generic extensions of the SM have additional CP phases that cannot be rotated away, something which is reflected by the large number of CP invariants in the SM effective field theory (SM-EFT) \cite{Bonnefoy:2021tbt} In fact, the number of CP invariants is sizable even if one only considers the operators that would result from a minimal seesaw scenario \cite{Yu:2022nxj,Yu:2022ttm}.
 In addition, the generation of the matter-antimatter asymmetry of the universe requires additional sources of CP violation.

 A curious property of the SM is that small values of $\bar \theta$ are technically natural.
 That is, radiative corrections to $\bar\theta$ start at high loop order~\cite{Ellis:1978hq} and lie well below the experimental limit.
 Once $\bar \theta$ is chosen small at some scale, it remains small.
 This is no longer true in generic BSM extensions.
 For example, in certain supersymmetric scenarios the phases of the soft parameters induce large threshold corrections to $\bar \theta$ \cite{Dine:2015jga}.
 In left-right symmetric models (LRSMs) \cite{Pati:1974yy, Mohapatra:1974hk, Senjanovic1975,Senjanovic:1978ev,Deshpande:1990ip} parity can be conserved in the UV so that $\bar \theta=0$ by symmetry.
 However, after electroweak symmetry breaking a new $\bar \theta$ is induced by phases in the scalar sector of the model \cite{Maiezza:2014ala}.
 Even models that are specifically constructed to solve the strong CP problem in the UV \cite{Babu:1989rb}, have severe trouble keeping $\bar \theta$ small enough after electroweak symmetry breaking \cite{deVries:2021pzl}.
 It was argued from an EFT viewpoint \cite{deVries:2018mgf} that the presence of higher-dimensional sources of CP violation essentially requires a PQ mechanism as otherwise it is hard to understand why a large correction to $\bar \theta$ is not induced.